V10-13/class-games/README.md

 **PLEASE READ!!**
-None of these games belong to me and most creators be found through github (reason being these are mostly github games) Once again, I am ***NOT*** the creator of any of these games, I am just the creator of this website.
-I'll eventually develop a spot for any further suggestions/improvements.
+None of these games belong to me and most creators be found through the game's pages.
+Once again, I am ***NOT*** the creator of any of these games, I am just the creator of this website.
+I am not making ***any form of finance*** off of this website.
+It is a resource for people to access games made by different people.
 Have a wonderful rest of your day, happy playing! -Vi